March 11. Today's Birthdays

 Born in Altai Territory is the graduate of the Semipalatinsk civil construction college, Shakarim Semipalatinsk State University.

-Prior to the appointment served as deputy of the Majilis of the Parliament of Kazakhstan, V convocation, chair of the ecology and nature management committee (2012-2016).
+Prior served as deputy of the Majilis of the Parliament of Kazakhstan, VI convocation, chair of the ecology and nature management committee (2012-2016).

 Has been acting since January 2021.